 Bedwetting Treatment

-- Desmopressin: This medication mimics the vasopressin hormone, which produces less urine (12).
+- Desmopressin: A medication that mimics the hormone vasopressin, causing the kidneys to produce less urine overnight (12).

 FAQs About Bedwetting